Bio

 She is a longtime Associate and current Acting Director of the Institute of Cultural Inquiry, a Los Angeles–based nonprofit that explores the visual methods used to document, categorize, expose, and conceal the events that define contemporary culture.
 Her involvement with the ICI includes co-organizing exhibitions, design and production of printed matter, and work on multi-year projects such as The AIDS Chronicles She has designed half a dozen books for the ICI Press, including Speculative Pentimenti (2013) and Searching for Sebald (2007).

-Please email her for an updated CV.
+Please email her for an updated CV.teaching

 Professor of Digital Media, Art Department, UC Irvine (1999-2023)